A Teesside based Production Company

 Exploring NEW WORLDS TOGETHER

 Daniel-John Williams founder and company director at DJW Talent, The DJW School of Acting which are both certified at GOLD level by QA International from 2015-2022.
-Most recently Daniel launched DJW Films.
 Daniel-John has worked in theatre, television and film for over twenty five years in one shape or another and he trained as an actor at Mountview Academy of Theatre Arts, graduating in 2008.
-He is a proud member of the Tees Valley Screen steering group, an initiative created and hosted by Northern Film & Media (North East Screen)
+He has been an active member of the Tees Valley Screen steering group, an initiative created and hosted by North East Screen.

-Daniel-John has recently produced a BFI Micro-short comedy film, a Channel4 Comedy Sparks through Couch Potato Films and North East Comedy HotHouse, and is currently producing and directing Pigeon Men a feature length documentary about racing pigeons.
-In 2022 Daniel-John will be producing the highly anticipated short film, DAVE a £15k budget, family fantasy drama.
-He also has a feature film in early development, which he is extremely passionate about shooting one day.
+Daniel-John has recently produced a BFI Micro-short comedy film, a Channel4 Comedy Sparks through Couch Potato Films and North East Comedy HotHouse, and has completed producing and directing HOME a feature length documentary about love, passion, pigeons and what home means to people.

 Daniel-John has worked in television and film as an actor.
 He has also worked in Motion Capture with Director John Dower, on a new game in development, trialling new technologies known as Project Nutal, for an interactive game called Mylo & Kate.
 Daniel has a real talent in getting the best out of actors, including Sara Davies, known for her appearances on The Dragons Den; He was brought onto The BBC show, Strictly Come Dancing to be Sara's Acting Coach for 'Movie Week' and recently He worked on Steel & Iron a show which was held at The Riverside Stadium in Middlesbrough where he coached Bernie Slaven for the role of Ken whilst also being company manager for Twenty Seven Productions.
 Daniel is no stranger to coaching actors, clients include actors with contracts in Coronation Street, Shameless, Hollyoaks, and Peppa Pig.